 It’s common to have questions about the laws in your state, the rules for child collection and enforcement methods that apply to your situation.
 You may also have questions about how to establish paternity.
 You need specific expertise.
-Contact a family law attorney at Boates in Anthem, Arizona, to schedule a consultation.
+Contact a family law attorney at Anthem Law in Anthem, Arizona, to schedule a consultation.

 Child Support Basics

 In general, parents owe their children a legal duty of financial support until the child reaches the age of majority (usually 18 or 21 years old) or becomes self-supporting.
 When only one parent has primary custody of the child, the other parent’s obligation for financial support are usually fulfilled through child support payments.
 The designated parent owes child support regardless if the child lives with his or her parents or a third party.
 Child support is still enforced if the person with whom the child lives can afford to support the child without payments.
 Depending on the state, a parent may still owe support even if the parents share joint custody.

 Each state has adopted its own set of guidelines for determining the support amount.
 While individual guidelines differ, most arrive at the amount of support owed through a consideration of the needs of the child and the income of the paying parent.
 Family courts use the guidelines to establish the amount of support required and presume the amount the guidelines indicate is correct unless persuasive evidence to the contrary exists.